DAV9854/Fort.js/README.md

 ```
 Additionally if you prefer the bottom rather the top, just change `top: 0;` to `bottom: 0;` in the stylesheet.

 Want to change the height?
-Crack open the stylesheet and change `height: 4px;` to your liking.
+Open the stylesheet and change `height: 4px;` to your liking.

-**Gradients?**
-Yup.
-All preset in the stylesheet.
-Just comment the regular background and uncomment the gradient background.
-Now choose your colors!
 ##Effects
  * [Default](http://colourity.github.io/) -`solid()`
  * [Gradient](http://colourity.github.io/gradient) - `gradient()`
  * [Sections](http://colourity.github.io/sections) - `sections()`
  * [Flash](http://colourity.github.io/flash) - `flash()`

+**Changing the colors:**
+* Default - Fire up the stylesheet and simple change it with `background`

+* Gradient - Open up the stylesheet and look for `background` located in the `.top` selector.

+* Sections - You'll need to find `sections()` in the script.
+You'll see an array with called `cols`.
+Note that the colors are declared twice, this is to give it a crisp look.

+* Flash - Crack open the script and look for `flash()` then edit `var cols` with your desired colors.

 ##Coming soon
  * More setting